Doll Coloring Pages - 221 Free PDF Printables

 Famous Dolls in Cartoons

-With the emergence of animated characters, several dolls came to life in cartoons.
-Classic examples include characters from TV series and movies like Barbie, who has appeared in numerous animations, or the doll Emília from “Sítio do Picapau Amarelo.”
+With the emergence of animated characters, several dolls came to life in the world of cartoons.
+Classic examples include characters from TV series and films, such as Barbie, who has appeared in several animated films, or the doll Emília, from Sítio do Picapau Amarelo.

 Pop Culture Personalities and Their Dolls